Japanese Santa dropped by my house earlier this week and left behind a back-shredding 40lb box of microcomputer goodness. Let’s investigate.

 Like my mkII, it has twin 5.25” drives and handsome, if vaguely depressing, industrial styling.

 I also managed to find a working SR keyboard, which has all of its keys in great working condition, unlike my previous board.
 The old, broken, keyboard cost way more than this, maybe because buyers felt better about scrapping a broken one for the switches.
 Guess there is some honour among Jawas.
-I plan to fix up the old keyboard, and get it working 100% again soon.
+I still plan to fix up the old keyboard, and get it working 100% again soon.

 The case isn’t perfect - as you can tell from the front shot, the plastics are a little cracked, and the top has a bit of paint worn down, probably from whatever junk they had stacked atop this computer when it was in storage.